I invite you today to look at the negativity bias: this is a very important concept, and I bet you are probably familiar with it already.

 Negative emotions scream while positive emotions whisper.

-There is a clear evolutionary explanation for that: back when we were hunter-gatherers, it was very important to pay attention to threats because our survival was at risk, while we would not immediately die if we would miss some amazingly juicy berries.
+There is a clear evolutionary explanation for that: back when we were hunter-gatherers, it was very important to pay attention to threats because our survival was at risk, and we would not immediately die if we missed some amazingly juicy berries.

-The reality is that when you analyze an average day, there are much more reasons to experience positive emotions than negative ones, but we just do not pay attention to them.
+The reality is that when you analyze an average day, there are many more reasons to experience positive emotions than negative ones, but we just do not pay attention to them.

 The Losada Ratio